aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### MAINTENANCE

-Of all the aspects of a software system maintenance is the most **costly**.
+Of all the aspects of a SW system maintenance is the most **costly**.

 The **primary cost of maintenance** is in **spelunking and risk**.

-**Spelunking is** the cost of **digging through the existing software**, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
+**Spelunking is** the cost of **digging through the existing SW**, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
 Making such changes is **costly and risky** because it introduces inadvertent defects.

 A carefully thoughtful architecture **mitigates these costs**.
 Separating the system into components, and isolating those components through stable interfaces **illuminates the pathways** for future features and **reduces the risks** of inadvertent breakage.

 #### KEEPING OPTIONS OPEN

-Keep software soft.
+Keep SW soft.
 The softness depends on how the components are formed and interconnected.

-The way you keep software soft is to leave as **many options open** as possible, for as **long** as possible.
+The way you keep SW soft is to leave as **many options open** as possible, for as **long** as possible.
 These options are the details that do not matter.

 A **system** can be decomposed into **two major elements** – policy and details: